dinolindo/dinolindo/README.md

 - 👋 Hi, I’m @dinolindo
 - 👀 I’m interested in ...terminar o curso
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...ajudar meus colega
-- 📫 How to reach me ... me chamar
+- 📫 How to reach me ... me chamar  carlos.cisz.cordeiro@escola.pr.gov.br

 <!---
 dinolindo/dinolindo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.